mesosphere/dcos-commons/frameworks/elastic/docs/quick-start.md

 enterprise: 'no'
 ---

-1. Install a Elasticsearch cluster with Kibana using DC/OS CLI:
+1. Install an Elasticsearch cluster with Kibana using DC/OS CLI:

     **Note:** Your DC/OS cluster must have at least 3 private agent nodes.